Trinity Lutheran Church

 2 manuals, 9 stops, 9 ranks

 The Estey Organ Company Shop Order for their Op.
-2403 shows that the two-manual console had celluloid keys and was detached, and that 5" wind pressure was used throughout.
-Oak would be used for the 99-square-foot case and 100-square feet of paneling, and the 17 front pipes would be bronzed. |
+2403 shows that the detached two-manual console had celluloid keys, and that 5" wind pressure was used throughout.
+Oak was used for the 99-square-foot case and 100-square feet of paneling, and the 17 front pipes would be bronzed. |

 |